DA: Woman, child killed in apparent murder-suicide at Lowell apartment

 LOWELL, Mass. — Police are investigating an apparent murder-suicide that took place at an apartment in Lowell on Saturday morning.

-Lowell police received a 911 call from a man at a Warren Street apartment around 6:39 a.m. who told officers he had shot his wife and child and still had firearms, the Middlesex County District Attorney’s office said in a statement.
+Lowell police received a 911 call from a man at the Bagshaw Mills Condominium on Warren Street around 6:39 a.m. who told officers he had shot his wife and child and still had firearms, the Middlesex County District Attorney’s office said in a statement.

 Officers immediately responded to the home and located the deceased woman and female child.
 The DA’s office says the male caller was also found dead inside the apartment with a self-inflicted gunshot wound.